gaosa/jarvis/jarvis/README.md

 You will see some results!

 You can then type in some commands after `>` and hit `Enter`.
-Currently your command will be stored, but no response will be provided.
-Sorry about that...
-Still developing!
+Currently your command will be stored, and some fake results will be provided.